-The TPS54340B-Q1 device is a 42-V, 3.5-A, step-down regulator with an integrated high-side MOSFET.
-This device is typically used to convert a higher DC voltage to a lower DC voltage with a maximum available output current of 3.5 A. Example applications are: 12 V and 24 V industrial, automotive, and communications power systems.
-Use the following design procedure to select component values for the TPS54340B-Q1 device.
-This procedure illustrates the design of a high-frequency switching regulator using ceramic output capacitors.
+The TPS54360B-Q1 device is a 60-V, 3.5-A, step down regulator with an integrated high side MOSFET.
+This device is typically used to convert a higher DC voltage to a lower DC voltage with a maximum available output current of 3.5 A. Example applications are: 12 V, 24 V and 48 V Industrial, Automotive and Communications Power Systems.
+Use the following design procedure to select component values for the TPS54360B-Q1 device.
+This procedure illustrates the design of a high frequency switching regulator using ceramic output capacitors.
 Calculations can be done with the excel spreadsheet (SLVC452) located on the product page.
+Alternately, use the WEBENCH software to generate a complete design.
+The WEBENCH software uses an iterative design procedure and accesses a comprehensive database of components when generating a design.

-8.2 Typical Applications
+8.2 Typical Application